YariKartoshe4ka/sublime-svg-viewer/README.md

 Preferences &#8594; Package Settings &#8594; Settings / Key Bindings / Converters - Edit

-### Contribution
+### Adding converter

-If you use another SVG to PNG converter, do:
+If you want to use another SVG to PNG converter, do:

-1. Fork this repository
-2. Generate command and name of your converter, such as this
+1. Generate command and name of your converter, such as this
 ```json
 {
     "converter": "converter --input-file \"{name}\" --output-file \"{out}\" --dpi {dpi}"
 }
 ```
-3. Add this string to the end of [converters.json](converters.json) file
-4. Add a link to your converter in the push-request description
-5. Send push-request
+2. Open converters.json file (Preferences &#8594; Package Settings &#8594; Converters - Edit) and add this string
+3. Reopen Sublime Text, open command pallete, choose "**SVG Viewer: Change Converter**" and choose your converter
+4. Profit!